Sheldonwl/rpi-cluster-k3s/README.md

-# Under Construction

 # rpi-cluster-k3s
 This is a guide on how to build a six node Raspberry Pi cluster running K3s: Lightweight Kubernetes

 ![Alt text](/docs/images/rpi-cluster-small.jpg?raw=true "Raspberry Pi cluster")

 ## Shopping list
-The following shopping list will have the bare essentials you will need to get a "Highly Available" cluster working, and the specific products I used for my first hardware cluster setup.
+The following shopping list will have the bare essentials you will need to get a "High Available" cluster working, and the specific products I used for my first hardware cluster setup.
 However, you might choose a different case or cooling solution for example.
 Currently HA is not working on K3s, but it will eventually, and then we'll be ready!
+However having a high available control plane might not be necessary.

 ### Essentials:
 6x Raspberry Pi 3 model B+